Ahren-Chen/Piraten-Kapern/README.md

 * A single game will end when at least 1 player reaches 6000 points or more.
 * When the player draws a monkey business card, they will treat parrots the same as a monkey.
 They will not change their strategy, and just try to hit the most amount of combos while treating parrots as monkeys (If they are playing combo).
 They will also still keep gold and diamond rolls.
 * If there are 2 different strategies (random and combo), then the first player will always play random, and the second player will always play combo.
+* The default setting for both players is to play combo.
+To change this, give a valid input for RandomPlayers.
+* All invalid command line arguments will be ignored

 ## Feature Backlog